verifier-alliance/database-specs/json-schemas/README.md

 ### runtime_transformation

 Similar to `creation_transformation`.
 But runtime code does not contain constructor arguments but can have immutable variables and [call protection](https://docs.soliditylang.org/en/latest/contracts.html#call-protection-for-libraries).
 Typically if a contract has a call protection, it's a library contract and will not have other transformations.

+The runtime transformations can only contain these as `"reason"`s and `"type"`s:

+- `{ "reason": "cborAuxdata", "type": "replace", "offset": 123, id: "0" }` Needs an `id` since there can be multiple auxdata transformations e.g. factories.
+- `{ "reason": "library", "type": "replace", "offset": 123, id: "__$757b5b171da3e0fe3a6c8dacd9aee462d3$__" }`
+- `{ "reason": "immutable", "type": "insert", "offset": 999, id: "2473" }` Needs an `id` for referencing multiple times and there can be multiple immutable transformations.
+- `{ "reason": "callProtection", "type": "replace", "offset": 0 }`

 Example 1: